KingNoran/Official-Projects/README.md

 Below that is the actual lists of events, where the elements are displayed via a container.
 When there's a certain number of elements, the list provides a scrollbar.
 You can ENTER AN EVENT using the form at the very bottom of the event lister.

+DEPENDENCIES:

+I used plain HTML, CSS, and Javascript.
+No external modules were used.

 BUILD AND DEPLOY INSTRUCTIONS:

 To build the application on your browser, simply download all the files in the repository.
 Then, open "index.html" on a browser.